dgd05037/KG2RAG/README.md

 ## Dataset

-The original system was developed using a cultural heritage knowledge graph containing approximately **12,000 cultural heritage items** and multiple relation types (e.g., creator, era, material, pattern).
+The original system was developed using a cultural heritage knowledge graph containing approximately 12,000 cultural heritage items and multiple relation types (e.g., creator, era, material, pattern).

-Due to data sharing restrictions, the dataset is not included in this repository.
+Due to data sharing restrictions, the original dataset is not included in this repository.
+The repository focuses on the retrieval pipeline implementation and system architecture.

 ---